espocrm/documentation/administration/layout-manager.md

 Side panels for Detail, Edit, Detail Small, Edit Small forms.
 Provides an ability to hide or re-order panels list Activities, History, Tasks and others.
 Panels can be colorized by the Style parameter.

+## Kanban

+Available for entity types with the enabled Kanban view. (available since EspoCRM 5.2.0)

 ## Additional Layouts

 Some entity types contain additional layouts: Convert Lead, List for Account.